-Distribution: About 25 species from southern Mexico to Argentina; wet lowland, montane forests, and thickets; 200-3,700 m.
+Distribution: A New-World genus with ~25 species, 18 of which are twining vines that occur in the Neotropics; southern Mexico, Guatemala, Honduras, Nicaragua, Venezuela, Ecuador, Peru, Bolivia to eastern Brazil and norther Argentina; wet lowland, montane forests, and thickets; 200-3,700 m.

 LACHNOSTOMA Kunth in Humboldt, Bonpland & Kunth, Nov.
 Gen. Sp.
-3: 199.
-1819 [quarto].
+3: ed. qu., 199.

+1819.
 (Asclepiadoideae)